Cloufield/gwaslab/docs/visualization_mqq.md

 #### anno_alias

 anno_alias accepts a dictionary of `SNPID`:`string`.
-You can use this to customized the text for annotation.
+You can use this to customize the text for annotation.

 !!! example
     ```python